tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

  ``method`` : string
-    The Krylov subspace method to be used

-Here  are  the  available methods:
+    The Krylov subspace method to be used.
+Here  are  the  available options:

  ``bcgs`` :
-     BiCGSTAB
+     BiCGstab

  ``bcgsl`` :
+      BiCGstab(L)

  ``gmres`` :
     Generalized Minimal Residual